Suede Docs

 How billing works

-Suede's billing model, plan tiers, and the relationship between parent orgs, child orgs, and subscriptions.
+Suede's billing model, plan tiers, and the relationship between organizations, workspaces, and subscriptions.

-Suede bills per child organization.
-Each child org holds its own Stripe subscription, usage limits, and feature entitlements.
-The parent org is an administrative hub where you manage subscriptions and view rolled-up billing data across all your child orgs.
+Suede bills per workspace.
+Each workspace holds its own Stripe subscription, usage limits, and feature entitlements.
+The organization is the administrative layer where you manage subscriptions and view rolled-up billing data across all your workspaces.

-When you create a child org, it starts on the Free plan.
-Upgrading means selecting a child org and changing that org's subscription.
-There are no shared resource pools between child orgs.
+When you create a workspace, it starts on the Free plan.
+Upgrading means selecting a workspace and changing its subscription.
+There are no shared resource pools between workspaces.

 Core billing concepts